gorbak25/SHA2017-CTF-Maze-Writeup/README.md

 ![alttext](shell.png "shell")

 ### Acknowledgments
-I want to thank `Krzysztof Zieliński` for providing a review of the first version of this writeup.
+I want to thank `Krzysztof Zając` for providing a review of the first version of this writeup.